openshift-online/ocm-support-cli/README.md

 * Find an account by email `ocm support accounts find user@redhat.com`
 * Find an account and include its roles in the results `ocm support accounts find [accountID] --fetchRoles`
+* Find an account and include its labels and capabilities in the results `ocm support accounts find [accountID] --fetchLabels --fetchCapabilities`
 * Find all accounts from an organization `ocm support accounts find [organizationID] --all`

 ### Organizations